(from left to right: Sandra Cernobori, Stephanie Mendoza, Crystal Laguna)

-Admit to class from College and Career Center - 2-up (accessible and fillable PDF)
+Admit to class from College and Career Center - 2-up (fillable PDF)

 Forms for standardized tests are located inside the office door, near the front desk.

 Standardized test registration materials and practice booklets in the C&CC include PSAT(link is external) (a National Merit Scholarship qualifying test), SAT, SAT subject tests, and ACT tests.
-Practice books for many of these tests, as well as AP tests, are available for students to use in the C&CC or to check out for a short period of time.
+Practice books for many of these tests, as well as AP tests, are available for students to use in the C&CC or to check out for a week at a time.

 The C&CC can help you explore options such as Community College, Gap Year, joining the military, or finding a career that does not require a college degree.